coded-parts/Node-React-Starter-Pack/README.md

 This is a Typescript strater template to build quick proof of concepts using Node.js for the server and React.js for the client.

 >[!WARNING]
->The repo is architected for speed and not for scalability.
+>The repo is architected for speed of prototyping and not for scalability.
 It is not recommended to use this pattern for production applications.

 ## Directory Structure
 for the ease of use both backend & frontend are in the same repository.